-PS481-486 Internship (1-6)
+PS482-486 Internship (1-6)

 Students or faculty will develop various types of college, church and community services for the purpose of applying principles learned in the psychology program.
 Permission of instructor required.
 Units of credit to be determined by instructor.
+May be repeated for credit.
 (Fall and Spring)

-PS491-493 Special Topics in Psychology (1-3)
+PS492 Special Topics in Psychology (2)

 Focused studies on specific issues in psychology.
 Requires instructor and department approval.
+May be repeated for additional credit.
+Prerequisite PS2O3